Turkish MPs vote for Sweden's Nato accession

 Sweden is following Finland into Nato, ending decades of neutrality by the two Nordic states, in response to Russian aggression.

-Assorted Swedish, Dutch, Estonian, German, Lithuanian generals and politicians also warned the general public in January that if Putin defeats Ukraine then he might well attack a Nato country next.
+Assorted Swedish, Dutch, Estonian, German, and Lithuanian generals and politicians also warned the general public in January that if Putin defeated Ukraine then he might well attack a Nato country in the next few years.

-"It is not a small step for our regional security that Sweden and Finland decided to join," Estonia's foreign minister told EUobserver on Monday.
+"It is not a small step for our regional security that Sweden and Finland decided to join," Estonia's foreign minister Margus Tsahkna told EUobserver on Monday.

 "We [Nato] have a new member, Finland, and a newcomer soon, Sweden, so the defence situation and capabilities have changed in our region, so to exercise is important," he said, referring to the Nato military drill.

 "The Nato exercise is not a preparation to attack anybody.
 Nato's a defence organisation.
-It's to defend our lives and our territory," he added.
+It's to defend our lives and our territory," Tsahkna added.

-Geopolitics aside, the Turkey breakthrough comes after a year of Turkish pressure for Sweden to crack down on exiled anti-Erdoğan militants and dissidents.
+Geopolitics aside, the Turkey breakthrough comes after a year and a half of Turkish pressure for Sweden to crack down on exiled anti-Erdoğan militants and dissidents.

 Oktay, the Turkish MP, claimed in Ankara on Tuesday that Sweden had changed its whole culture on freedom of expression due to Turkey.